Skoparov/pack_alg/README.md

 template<typename pack>
 using invert_t = typename invert<pack>::type;
 ```
-Inverts the type pack(pack<int, double> -> pack<double, int>)
+Inverts the order of types in the type pack (i.e pack<int, double> -> pack<double, int>).

 ##  Predicates
-A predicates should accept a type as it's first template parameter and define a boolean result value, for example:
+A predicate is a template structure specialized by a type and containing a boolean result value, for example:
 ```
 template<typename type>
 struct is_int